CTest is a test automation tool distributed as part of CMake.

 In case of a multi-test configuration, you will be prompted to select a single test from the list:

 You can use the tools of dynamic analysis for your tests to eliminate issues at runtime.
 CLion integrates with Valgrind Memcheck, Google Sanitizers, CPU Profiler, and Code Coverage, providing them with visualized output and handy features to help you work with the results.
-Refer to the corresponding articles for more details.
+For more information, refer to the corresponding articles.

 When you run tests, CLion shows the results and the process in the built-in test runner window.
 This window includes: